Broker Check

 Step 8: Stay Disciplined

-Staying disciplined and patient is crucial on your journey to financial independence.
+Staying disciplined and patient is crucial as you strive to become financially independent.
 There will be times when the market fluctuates or you face unexpected expenses, but it's important to stay the course.

 Trust in your financial plan and make adjustments as needed to keep progressing toward your goals.